yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/_index.md

 ## Create an issue on GitHub

-If you spot an issue in the documentation but you don't know how to fix it, you can create an issue on Axway-Open-Docs GitHub project to inform about the problem, and provide as much detail as you can, for example:
+If you find an issue or problem in the documentation that you don't know how to fix, create an issue in Axway-Open-Docs GitHub project to report it to us.

+When creating a documentation issue, provide as much detail as you can.
+For example:

+* Is it missing important information?
+* Does it contain errors or inaccuracies?
+* Is it unclear or hard to follow?
-* Information is missing
+* Is it missing examples?
-* Contains an error
-* It's not clear
-* Needs and example
-* Contains a broken link, and so on.
+* Does it contain a broken link or broken image link?

-The more details you provide the more helpful the issue, and the faster we can prioritize and fix it.
+The more details you provide, the more helpful the issue, and the faster we can prioritize and fix it.

-To create an issue from the documentation:
+To create a documentation issue:

 1. Click **Create documentation issue** on the upper right corner of any page.

-    You will be redirected to the GitHub sign in page.
+You are redirected to GitHub and asked to sign in with your GitHub account.
-2. Sign in to GitHub.
-3. Add a title to the issue.
+2. Add a title to the issue.

-    The title of the issue is completed by default with the name of the page where you were in, but you can change or complement it to make it more helpful.
+    The title of the issue is completed by default with the name of the page, but you can edit it to make it more helpful.
-4. Provide a detailed information about the problem.
+3. Provide detailed information about the problem.

     You can use the following template to write the body of the issue:
     ```